GabrielMoreau/oberapk/README.md

-# Oberapk - Automated Debian package download, modification and local upload
+# Oberapk - Automated Debian packages download, modification and upload to a local Reprepro repository

 Oberapk is a tool to automate the uploading of Debian packages to a local Reprepro repository.